Crafting a bamboo fish trap in Thailand

 In the following days, Mr. Boonchuay improved my work of art wherever necessary and possible.
 He tweaked the tensioning of the binding of the inlet cone and improved spots here and there.

-Following Wednesday, I pushed off early from work.
-And picked up very proudly my own crafted fish trap from Mr. Boonchuay and his family.
-With that, we not only created a new fish trap but more importantly a new friendship.
+The following Wednesday, I pushed off early from work and proudly picked up my crafted fish trap from Mr. Boonchuay and his family.
+With that, we created a new fish trap and, more importantly, a new friendship.

 In the following years, Mr. Boonchuay was one of my mentors for traditional fishing in Thailand.